PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

     *   **Audit and Logging**: All administrative actions are tracked and logged with detailed information for security and compliance
     *   **Professional UI**: Modern tabbed interface with data tables, role badges, and intuitive action buttons
     *   **Complete Localization**: Full translation support for all admin panel features in English and Russian
-*   **Enhanced Authentication Architecture**: Robust authentication system with advanced JWT management:
+*   **Enhanced Authentication Architecture**: Robust authentication system with advanced JWT management and session persistence:
     *   **Centralized Auth Context**: Single source of truth for user authentication state across all components using React Context
-    *   **Automatic Token Management**: Axios interceptors automatically handle JWT token injection and refresh cycles
+    *   **Automatic Token Management**: Axios interceptors automatically handle JWT token injection and intelligent refresh cycles that preserve original expiration times
+    *   **Remember Me Functionality**: Complete implementation of long-term session support with user-controlled token lifetime (1 hour for standard login, 30 days with "Remember Me" checkbox)
+    *   **Smart Token Refresh**: Sophisticated middleware that regenerates tokens on every API request while maintaining the original expiration timestamp, ensuring "Remember Me" sessions persist correctly
     *   **Smart Error Handling**: Automatic logout and redirect on authentication failures with proper error messaging
-    *   **Session Persistence**: Secure token storage with automatic expiration handling and validation
+    *   **Session Persistence**: Secure token storage with automatic expiration handling, validation, and seamless synchronization between backend refresh and frontend storage
 *   **Universal Dataset Creation**: Democratized dataset creation allowing all authenticated users to create and manage datasets:
     *   **Role Accessibility**: Removed Developer-only restriction, now all user roles can create datasets
     *   **Consistent UI**: Updated all interface elements to reflect the new permission model